Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

-To rank higher on the search engine results page, you must add structured data to your website.
+You must add structured data to your website to rank higher on the search engine results page.
 Because of structured data (or schema markup), search engines can crawl trouble-free to your website, and they are also able to organise your content without any difficulty.

 When you provide structured data to Google, such as the product’s description, price, and so on, users will find your listing more compelling than simple text-based results.
 And when Google notices an improvement in your website’s click-through rate, it will understand that your website deserves a higher ranking in SERPs.

-JSON-LD, Microdata, and RDFa are the three types of structured data that you can make use of.
-Out of all the three, J-SON LD is the easiest to use and recommended by Google.
+JSON-LD, Microdata, and RDFa are the three types of structured data you can use.
+Out of all the three, J-SON LD is the easiest to use and is recommended by Google.

-To give you a glimpse into schema markups, we’ll be discussing the three important ones for you in this section.
+To give you a glimpse into schema markups, we’ll discuss the three important ones for you in this section.

 i) Article Schema